petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/exporting-and-importing-object-definitions.md

 {bdg-secondary}`Available Liferay 7.4 U5+/GA9+`

-With Liferay Objects, you can import and export object definitions as `.json` files.
-This provides flexibility during application development, enabling users to easily migrate objects between Liferay environments.
+You can import and export object definitions as `.json` files.
+This makes it easy to migrate objects between Liferay environments.

 ```{important}
 Objects does not support exporting and importing relationships.
 All other object elements and configurations are supported (e.g., scope, fields, layouts, actions).